 Students earning passing grades in dual enrollment courses will receive both high school units creditable toward high school graduation and college credits applicable to an associate degree or other college program.
-For a three or four credit college course, a student will simultaneously earn the appropriate number of hours of college credit and .5 Carnegie units applicable toward high school graduation, except for those courses for which 1.0 Carnegie units are awarded per state guidelines.
+For a three or four credit college course, a student will simultaneously earn the appropriate number of hours of college credits and .5 Carnegie units applicable toward high school graduation, except for those courses for which 1.0 Carnegie units are awarded per state guidelines.
+For Career Certificate clock hour courses taken through dual enrollment, the following methodology must be used for the awarding of high school credits: 0.5 high school credit for each 75 hours in the course rounded down to the nearest 0.5 credits.
+High school credits are awarded upon completion of the postsecondary course.

-The College will provide to the principal and the appropriate District office a report of mid-term grades for fall and spring terms and final grades each term for students enrolled under the provisions of this agreement.
-Dual enrollment students will be able to view their grades online using Raidernet 2.0.
+The College will provide the principal and the appropriate District office a report of midterm grades for fall and spring terms and final grades each term for students enrolled under the provisions of this agreement.
+Dual enrollment students will be able to view their grades online using Raider net.
 The student's final grade in the college course shall be posted to the student's high school transcript.
-The District will weigh the early college/dual enrollment courses the same way that they weigh advanced placement and International Baccalaureate courses.
+The District will weigh the early college/dual enrollment courses, both general education and clock hour, the same way that they weigh advanced placement and International Baccalaureate courses.
 Additional information about dual enrollment courses, equivalent high school credits, and high school subject area is included in Appendix A.